+There is no defence at present.
 The MACC Act does not provide for the defence of having adequate compliance procedures.
-It is unclear whether a robust anti-corruption program would be a mitigating factor in a breach as this would depend on individual cases.
+It is unclear whether a robust anti-corruption programme would be a mitigating factor in a breach as this would depend on individual cases.